The Art of Burning Bridges

 “If one of your graduate students at Irvine had showed up and started writing Appointment in Samarra, would you have recognized the great talent there?”

 “Oh golly.
 I can’t believe that I wouldn’t have known right away.
-I think that book is something of a freak in that way because I think that book, you just can’t not know that that’s good right from the start.
+I think that book, you just can’t not know that that’s good right from the start.
 I think you’d know right away.
-You would if you’d seen the story, 'The Doctor’s Son.’
+You would if you’d seen the story, ‘The Doctor’s Son.’
 You’d know right away.
 But O’Hara would have been the worst student anyone ever had because he would have been take it or leave it.
 If you don’t like it, ‘Fuck you.’

 “He learned exactly the wrong lesson from bad editing.
 He learned that the editors really didn’t mean him well.
 I think particularly about the response he got from the all-too-legendary Maxwell Perkins, that the things that he was writing about were unseemly.
 That’s terrible.”